web3privacy/news/data/2026/week10.md

 Good Monday, friends of privacy!

 This week's news seemed to be centered mainly around need to prove one's identity, that data being sold or stolen and people having to find new, creative ways how to protect their privacy.
 We salute you all, creators and builders as well as users.
+Privacy is normal!
+So let's spread it.

 For the tool of the week, we want to highlight awesome dashboard of wallets - WalletBeat!
 ---